allthingstalk/AllThingsTalk-sound-caster/README.md

 	    rfkill unblock bluetooth
         bluetoothctl

-    - pair and connect your bluetooth device
+    - Pair and connect your bluetooth device

 You are good to go.
 Control and play your 4G Sound Caster device with SmartLiving platform and enjoy the music!